-Please visit the FCST Internship Site (username and password required).
-Also, see your faculty advisor or the Department office for additional information.
+Please visit the FCST Internship Site (username and password required) for more information.
+Also, see your faculty advisor or the Department office for face to face information.

 What do I do if I have additional questions about the various Family and Child Studies concentrations in the Family and Child Studies undergraduate programs?

-See your advisor and if you still have questions contact Mr. Christopher Cottle, the department advisor, (973) 655-4171 or email@example.com.
+See your faculty advisor or contact Mr. Christopher Cottle, the Department Advisor, (973) 655-4171 or email@example.com.

 For Graduate advisement, please see our student advisement page.